Tealium Privacy Statement

 To update financial information or have your registration information deleted, please email email@example.com.
 To discontinue your account, please email firstname.lastname@example.org.
 Requests to access, change, or delete your information will be handled within 30 days.

 Individuals have a right to choose whether their Personal Data may be disclosed to third-party controllers or used for a purpose that is materially different from the purposes for which the information was originally collected or subsequently authorized by the individual.
-To the extent required by the Privacy Shield Principles, Tealium obtains opt-in consent for certain uses and disclosures of Sensitive Data.
+We do not typically collect Sensitive Data about you.
+If we were to collect Sensitive Data, to the extent required by the Privacy Shield Principles, Tealium will obtain your opt-in consent for certain uses and disclosures of Sensitive Data.
 You have a right to withdraw such consent at any time.
 If we decide to use Personal Data for a purpose other than those that are materially the same as those indicated in this Privacy Statement, individuals shall be offered the opportunity to opt-in to the use.
 We shall make reasonable efforts to accommodate individual privacy preferences.

 Exceptions.
 We may disclose your Personal Data without offering an opportunity to opt out, when (i) we retain third-party processors to perform services on our behalf and pursuant to our instructions, (ii) required by law or legal process, or (iii) responding to lawful requests from public authorities, including to meet national security, public interest or law enforcement requirements.
 We may also transfer Personal Data in the event of an audit or if we sell or transfer all or a portion of our business or assets (including in the event of a merger, acquisition, joint venture, reorganization, dissolution, or liquidation).